Community Code of Conduct

 - Students will avoid oppressive language or behavior and will be sensitive to and respectful of differences in the M3 community.

-- Students will strive to honor and be aware of their own body and how a movement practice serves or hinders their goals.
+- Students will strive to honor and be aware of the needs of their own body and how a movement practice serves or hinders their goals.
 Teachers will make space for students to honor their own bodies and goals, while also taking into consideration the parameters of the class, student safety, and respect for the class experience of all attendees.

 - Students will respect others’ class experiences and will avoid detracting from other students’ practices wherever possible.